Salfianap20/BatteryNotifier/README.md

 3. Choose your preferred notification sound
 4. Minimize to tray if needed
 5. The alarm will play automatically when the battery reaches the configured percentage
+6. If you want to try the application, you can download the file "BatteryAlarmSetup.exe".

 ---